mineme3/dubebook/README.md

 - [Flutter SDK](https://docs.flutter.dev/get-started/install) (3.11.5+)
 - Android Studio or VS Code with Flutter/Dart plugins
-- A physical device or emulator (Android/iOS)
+- A physical device, emulator, or web browser
+- Access to a running instance of the Dube Note backend API (or its configured base URL)

 ### Installation